aleksbalev/alert-component/README.md

 Mobile size starts from 320px.

-Thank you for your attention, have a nice experie
+Thank you for your attention, have a nice experience